 A strong performance management system fulfills the organization's goals and helps people flourish with a few key components.
 The key features of a sound performance management system are:

-1. Clear Expectations and Goals
+1. Setting Clear Expectations and Goals

 Clear, measurable goals help employees achieve company goals.
 SMART goals (specific, measurable, achievable, realistic, time-bound) give a proper and realistic idea of the goals employees have to achieve.
-Managers should clearly communicate the same with their employees.

-2. Regular Feedback and Communication
+2. Providing Regular Feedback

 Make sure management and employees regularly discuss and provide suggestions.
 Discuss performance, triumphs, issues, and growth opportunities openly.
 Giving employees timely feedback helps them see their progress and improve.

-3. Performance Measurements
+3. Measuring Performance

-A proper system to measure the level of performance of employees is essential for companies to analyze the effectiveness of their methods.
 A performance management system helps the management come up with processes and methods to measure and quantify the improvement in the process correctly.

 More on the types of performance management systems later.